Time Zone Converter With Live World Clock & DST Status

 | AEST / AEDT | Australian Eastern (Standard / Daylight) | +10:00 / +11:00 | Sydney, Melbourne.
 DST first Sunday October → first Sunday April. |

-A timestamp like "2026-05-11 14:30" with no timezone is meaningless across users.
-Always store UTC (ISO 8601 with Z suffix) in databases and convert to user-local at display time.
+A value like "2026-05-11 14:30" with no zone is meaningless across users.
+Store UTC (ISO 8601 with a Z suffix) in the database and convert to user-local only at display time.

 2. Hard-Coding UTC Offsets